 (The Habsburg summer palace at Schönbrunn)

-For centuries, Vienna effectively stood at the centre of an ever-changing collection of lands ruled by the Habsburg family dynasty.
+For centuries, Vienna effectively stood at the administrative centre of an ever-changing collection of lands ruled by the Habsburg family dynasty.
 Emperors and Empresses made their home in the city and constructed many of the historical sights you visit as a tourist.

 At times, these Habsburg lands stretched all the way from today’s Italy to Poland and as far east as Romania.
 (Not to mention periods of Habsburg power and influence in such places as Mexico and the Netherlands.)